nodejs/node/doc/api/cluster.markdown

 * {Boolean}

 This property is a boolean.
-It is set when a worker dies after calling `.destroy()` or immediately after calling the `.disconnect()` method.
+It is set when a worker dies after calling `.kill()` or immediately after calling the `.disconnect()` method.
 Until then it is `undefined`.

 ### worker.send(message, [sendHandle])